chess-ca/cfc-www-2020/content/players/membership/membership-fees.en.md

 and who purchases his or her membership at the same time may join the CFC at a reduced rate.

-A "Junior" is defined as anyone who was born after December 31, <script>document.write(cfc_junior);</script>.
+A "Junior" is anyone who was born after
+December 31, <script>document.write(cfc_junior);</script>.

 | Province | Adult | Junior |